Google Translate Disclaimer

 • Read the Ministry of Education School Food and Beverage policy guides (English / French) that will help schools and school boards implement the policy and support healthier schools.

-Student Nutrition Programs (SNPs) provide universal access to nutritious breakfasts, morning meals, and snacks to students in elementary and secondary schools.
+Ontario Student Nutrition Programs (SNPs) provide universal access to nutritious breakfasts, morning meals, and snacks to students in elementary and secondary schools.
+SNPs are operated by local community partnerships.
+For more information:

 Supporting Resources: